 Undergraduate research assistants will have the opportunity to work on quantitative or qualitative components of ongoing study, gaining valuable research skills while working with people from diverse cultural backgrounds.

 This project aims to develop and test a new fish-inspired robot that minimizes undesirable inertial recoil found in traditional fish swimming, while being capable of achieving high speeds and efficiency.

 Students will analyze large datasets from modern magnetic resonance imaging techniques, contributing to sub-projects including data collection and analysis, applying graph theory models, and development of software tools.

 Members of the UB and Buffalo communities have been traveling to Mara, Tanzania, since 2009, collaborating with partners in support of women’s empowerment and community development.
-You are invited to contribute your talents and expertise through related projects.
+You are invited to contribute your talents and expertise through related projects and classes.